Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

 This script requires an OFRecord dataset and you can make your own one according to [this article] (. /extended_topics/how_to_make_of_dataset.md).

-Or download the [part-00000](https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/basics_topics/part-00000) that we have prepared for you which contains 64 images.
-Then replace `path/to/ImageNet/ofrecord` in the script with the directory where the `part-00000` file ** is located** and run the script.
+Or you can download the [part-00000](https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/basics_topics/part-00000) that we have prepared for you which contains 64 images.
+Then replace `path/to/ImageNet/ofrecord` in the script with the directory where the `part-00000` file **is located** and run the script.

-The following is an example of running a script with our pre-prepared data set:
+The following example is running a script with our pre-prepared dataset:

 ```shell
 wget https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/basics_topics/part-00000